 This is where we provide you with the best alternative – Amigo Data Add-on, which will not only help you save time but also keep you updated with your data.

-This article focuses on importing MySQL Data to Google Sheets using the Amigo Data Add-on and, by the end of this tutorial, you’ll have everything you need to know about installing Amigo Data Add-on and importing MySQL data into Google Sheets.
+This article focuses on how to import MySQL Data to Google Sheets using the Amigo Data Add-on and, by the end of this tutorial, you’ll have everything you need to know about installing Amigo Data Add-on and importing MySQL data into Google Sheets.

 What is Amigo Data Add-on?